-Your enrolment in BUS F772 will be considered to be an implicit acknowledgement of the course policies outlined above, or of any other that may be announced during lecture and/or on A2L.
+Your enrolment in BUS F772 will be considered to be an implicit acknowledgement of the course policies outlined above, or of any other that may be announced during lecture.
 It is your responsibility to read this course outline, to familiarize yourself with the course policies and to act accordingly.